Jameszzyyyyy/cse15l-lab-reports/lab2/lab-report-2-week-4.md

 _**Description:**_

 This happens when we have two open parentheses, the code will include the second one into the result and print it out.
-So that when we see this kind of problem, we need to consider it as a possible case and find the solution to remove it from the result.
+I fixed it by using `if` statement when we find that there is another `openParen` because of typo, we let the second one be the `openParen`.
+Therefore, when we see this kind of problem, we need to consider it as a possible case and find the solution to remove it from the result.

 ***
 ## _**Third Code Change**_